minuteman1911/atitya/index.md

-  consideration of propagation delays | Possible multiple neurotransmitters     | Possible stochastically firing neurons  | Possible activation dependent on spine location on denrite            | No
+  consideration of propagation delays | Possible multiple neurotransmitters     | Possible stochastically firing neurons  | Possible activation dependent on spine location on denrite | No simulation of glial cells | No

   #### Plasticity
   Name                           | Present in Kobe